sdziallas/comp55/docs/labs/14-Test.md

 ## Create a DateTest class using JUnit 4.

-Let's create a new Java File, except in this case rather than creating a new class like we did before, we're going to do *File-\>New-\>JUnit Test Case*, making sure that we do that while having the *TestingLab* project selected*.* The resulting setup dialogs will look similar to creating a class.
+If you followed real close the gif from before where you create a new Junit Test Case.

-In the dialog, make sure to fill out the Name of the JUnitTest Case, which we will just call **DateTest**, and then follow that by filling out the second portion which is the class under Test.
-JUnit does a great job of trying to help you formulate test methods if you already have a class that has been written, as it will if you want to, provide dummy test methods that it will start to run.
-It will also create method stubs for you if you like.
 Sometimes when you run unit tests, you may want to read certain information from a file, or load another object or create something else first before you start doing any tests or before you do each test.
 Similarly you might have to do some clean up after a test if